iskorotkov/web-paint/README.md

 # Web paint

-Web paint is an image editor that allows you to apply filters on your images.
+Web paint is an image editor that allows you to apply filters to your images.

 Implemented plugins: